glotzerlab/gsd/doc/file-level-design.rst

 A python interface to the file layer allows reference implementations and convenience methods for schemas.
 Most non-technical users of GSD will probably use these reference implementations directly in their scripts.

-Boost will **not** be used to enable the python API on the widest possible number of systems.
+Boost will **not** be used so the python API will work on the widest possible number of systems.
 Instead, the low level C library will be wrapped with cython.
 A python setup.py file will provide simple installation on as many systems as possible.
 Cython c++ output is checked in to the repository so users do not even need cython as a dependency.